oracle-livelabs/oic/oic-gen3/common/adapter-functional-details/erp-cloud-adapter-details.md

-# Functional Details of ERP Cloud Adapter - READ Only
+# Functional Details of the ERP Cloud Adapter - Read Only

 ## Introduction

-In this section, we will see the functional usage of the ERP Cloud Adapter and its capabilities w.r.t the design patterns described earlier.
+This section describes the functional use of the ERP Cloud Adapter and its capabilities with respect to the design patterns described earlier.

 Estimated Time: 15 minutes